-Socratic is an education-focused startup, and what it offers is quite similar to Quora — a space where students can ask questions and receive answers from their peers or just about anyone.
-Of course, these questions are particular to specific subjects such as Science, Math, Social Sciences, and the Humanities.
-The company has had an app called Homework Genius in stealth mode for about a year, and it’s finally ready for the student masses.
+Socratic is an education-focused startup and it offers a service quite similar to Quora — a space where students can ask questions and receive answers from their peers or just about anyone.
+Of course, these questions are particular to specific subjects such as science, math, social sciences, and the humanities.
+The company has had an app called Homework Genius in stealth mode for about a year and it’s finally ready for the student masses.

-Now renamed after the company, Socratic is an iOS-only app that claims to help you with your homework thanks to the help of artificial intelligence.
-Simply snap a picture of your word problem, give the app a few seconds to analyze it, and you’ll then be reading all about the proper way to solve it.
+Renamed after the company, Socratic is an app that claims to help you with your homework thanks to the help of artificial intelligence.
+Simply snap a picture of your word problem, give the app a few seconds to analyze it, and you will be reading about the proper way to solve it.

 The app doesn’t exactly offer answers, instead, you get an explainer that dives into the concept, problem, and teaches students how to solve it.
 The beta app involved teachers, students, and more than 150,000 users — and Socratic used it to collect “millions of photos of real homework questions” to make the AI engine more powerful.

 The app is well-designed and slick, and results are presented in the form of vertical cards.
 The first is the explainer, and the rest will be anything else the AI can scrounge up about the problem — videos, definitions, and web results.
 Much of the “explainer” content has been developed by the Socratic community, and as the app has grown up and grown its user base, so too have the number of subjects it can help you with.